Air Booking Guide

 Delete data from the workbench

 Deletes selected data from the workbench, such as a remark.
-Only supported information can be deleted.
+Only specific information can be deleted.

 Several add/delete requests are supported in both initial and post-commit workbench.
 See Traveler Modify Guide and Remarks and Service Requests Guide.